-The facility does not current have a transgender or intersex resident.
-However, the auditor did interview any resident that identified as gay or bisexual.
+The auditor interviewed any resident that identified as gay or bisexual.
 All residents interviewed stated that they have not experienced any discrimination and did not feel as if they were placed in a housing unit or dorm based on their status.
+All residents interviewed were asked about dorm placement and all stated that the rooms were based on ORAS risk assessment.